There are both tax and non-tax reasons for considering the corporate form of business organization.

 Capital Gains Exemption

-The other main tax advantage to incorporation of a small business is the ability to claim the $500,000 capital gains exemption on a sale of the business.
+The other main tax benefit to incorporation of a small business is the ability to claim the $800,000 capital gains exemption on a sale of the business.
 The complex rules provide, in effect, that to claim the exemption the shares must be of a Canadian-controlled private corporation, at least 90% of the assets of which are used in an active business carried on in Canada, or a holding company which owns such shares.
+Additionally, there are further rules stating the taxpayer must hold the shares for a period of two years prior to the sale.
+Where the shares qualify, the owner can sell them and the first $800,000 of capital gains are exempt from tax.
+Note that the exemption applies to the individual and not the corporation.
+Once an owner has claimed $800,000 of capital gains exemption, the exemption is no longer available on a sale of other qualifying shares.
+If a spouse owns shares of the business the capital gains exemption is effectively doubled.

 While shareholders have limited liability, directors of a corporation are subject to various liabilities.
-These include liabilities for unremitted source deductions, unremitted P.S.T and G.S.T. and certain environmental liabilities.
+These include liabilities for unremitted source deductions, unremitted P.S.T and G.S.T/H.S.T. and certain environmental liabilities.

 Furthermore, passive directors who may not be involved in running the business may still be subject to certain of these liabilities.
 Passive directors should be aware of what the corporation is doing and should ensure that director’s liability insurance is in place to protect them.